lfe/blog/_posts/2014-05-22-new-lfe-site.md

 tags: [site,web,news]
 ---
 {% include JB/setup %}
 Good news, everyone!
-Professor Farnsworth has nodded off, and we've had some fun while he slept.
+Professor Farnsworth nodded off, and we've had some fun while he slept.

 LFE has a new main site for the project: <a href="http://lfe.io/">lfe.io</a>.